dbeley/nixos-benchmark/README.md

 # nixos-benchmark

-Easily run benchmarks on NixOS in a quick and reproducible way (CPU, memory, IO, GPU, network, etc.).
+Easily run benchmarks on Nix/NixOS in a quick and reproducible way (CPU, memory, IO, GPU, network, etc.).

 ## Quick use
 ```bash